learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 ...
 ```

-Note that, because we are storing the todo to be added in our local state, we do not need to pass the todo as an argument to our method; we can instead access it directly from `this.state`.

-Then we can update our `onHandleSubmit` method to use the results of calling `addTodo` as the argument for the `dispatch` method:
+The `addTodo` action creator returns an action object with a type of 'ADD_TODO' and a todo payload taken from our local state.
+Then we just need to update our `onHandleSubmit` method to use our action creator:

 ```javascript
   handleOnSubmit(event) {